Skip to content

 What are the arguments why a company should be a member of the United Fund for Belgium?
 How can a company benefit from it?

 We have been a trusted partner to many businesses for many years.
-Swift, Euroclear, Beobank, Marsh, JTI, Donaldson, Linklaters, Toyota, Lenovo, among others.
+Swift, Euroclear, Beobank, Marsh, Donaldson, Linklaters, Toyota, Lenovo, among others.
 We support and assist Belgian companies in the development of their corporate responsibility strategy, give them a concrete, sustainable and measurable impact.
 This is an increasingly innovative approach, because they want to support social causes, get involved and want to make a concrete, sustainable and measurable impact.
 In this context, we are an excellent partner, because we accompany them from start to finish, they know where their money is going, they can also choose projects to support.
 We can provide them with figures on the impact of their action and the number of people who benefit.
 We are also very well equipped to organise intra-company fundraising campaigns, on a small or large scale.
 In this case, they can contact us for the organisation of the fund raising campaign, we have developed a platform dedicated to this and employees can make their donations directly to UFB and will receive, like companies, their certificate for the tax deduction.

 There are different approaches to managing corporate fundraising campaigns.
 We have a good example with Lenovo.
 Every year the company organises an auction of their depreciated equipment for their staff, from which all proceeds go to support our work.
 The amount raised is doubled by the US-based Lenovo Foundation.